Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 2/README.md

 Key points about the difference:
 - Access control:
-Freeways have controlled access with on-ramps and off-ramps, while highways can have direct access from side roads with traffic lights.
+Freeways have controlled access with on-ramps and off-ramps, while highways can have direct access from side roads with traffic lights aka controlled and uncontrolled intersections.
 - Traffic flow:
 Freeways are designed for smooth, high-speed traffic with minimal interruptions, whereas highways may have traffic signals and intersections.
 - General usage:
 "Highway" is a broader term encompassing various major roads, while "freeway" refers specifically to a high-speed, controlled-access road without intersections.
+- Highways and freeways may have an additional third or even fourth lane for one direction of traffic.
+The number always increases with the traffic flow.
+In a three-lane freeway, the right lane is meant for exiting and entering the roadways, while the left one is for passing only. *So, you should really only use the middle lane*.
+- Use cruise control when possible to increase fuel efficiency and avoid unnecessary slow-downs and speed-ups.
+-

+### Lane changes (Advanced)

+We want you to continue practicing your lane change.
+If you are taking your foot off the gas or not understanding how to merge correctly or let others merge.
+Or if you just can't maintain your speed consistently, we will assist you with understanding this concept.

+###